vashishthask/codereview-with-checkstyle/README.md

 ###MethodCallWithoutObjectCreation Check
 This Check provides the instances where a method has been called on an uninitialized variable.
---To run the test condition use: run.bat samples\InterfaceServiceImpl.java
+To run the test condition use: run.bat samples\InterfaceServiceImpl.java

 ###MethodLimitCheck Check
 This Check checks the number of methods inside a class.
 If it exceeds from a pre-determined number, it gives the error.
---To run the test condition use: run.bat samples\Test.java
+To run the test condition use: run.bat samples\Test.java

-##TraceMessagesCheck Check
+###TraceMessagesCheck Check
 This Check checks if for a specific pattern of classes, trace messages for method enter and exit are there or not.
---To run the test condition use: run.bat samples\TraceEnterSample.java
+To run the test condition use: run.bat samples\TraceEnterSample.java

-##NoStateVariables Check
+###NoStateVariables Check
 This Check validates if a pattern of classes contains state variables when those classes are supposed to be stateless.
---To run the test condition use: run.bat samples\SingletonSample.java
+To run the test condition use: run.bat samples\SingletonSample.java

-##IllegalMethodCallInLoopCheck Check
+###IllegalMethodCallInLoopCheck Check
 This Check checks if a method call has been used in a loop condition.
---To run the test condition use: run.bat samples\SingletonSample.java
+To run the test condition use: run.bat samples\SingletonSample.java

 ##IllegalExceptionCatchCheck and IllegalExceptionThrowsCheck Check
 These two checks focuses on catching instances where something illegal exception type is caught or thrown in methods.
---To run the test conditions use: run.bat samples\Test.java
+To run the test conditions use: run.bat samples\Test.java